 The option of cancelling a hotel you have booked yourself is only guaranteed if the hotel's cancellation policy allows for this.
 However, if the hotel cannot provide the agreed service at all, for example because the hotel itself or the entire area in which it is located has been quarantined, or the area is in a state of emergency or under a travel ban, then you can claim a refund.

 Travel in Finland

 If your train is cancelled, you have the right to either use the ticket later on the same route or, alternatively, get it refunded.
 Delays can result in a price reduction.
-This is not affected by the exceptional situation created by the Corona virus.
-Currently, VR offers to exchange journeys that are scheduled to take place in two weeks’ time or later free of charge.
+This is not affected by the exceptional situation created by the coronavirus.
+Currently, VR offers to exchange journeys free of charge.
 Travel destination and travel class must remain the same.

 Information from the website of VR

-In this situation, the operator may have different policies regarding flexibility.
+In the current situation, some operators have either already introduced or are considering introducing different forms of flexibility or compensation.
 It is a good idea to check with your area's public transport operator.